Chapter 6.42

 “Animal livestock” means any type of farm animal kept or raised for use or pleasure, including, but not limited to, horses, cows, sheep, pigs, goats, llamas, zebras, emus, ostriches, buffalo, camels, alpacas, rabbits, chickens, and birds kept in aviaries.
 Dogs and cats are specifically excluded.

-“Animal livestock keeping” means owning and/or caring for horses or other animal livestock on privately owned, commercial or public property within the City of Norco.
+“Animal livestock keeping” means owning and/or caring for horses or other animal livestock on privately owned, commercial or public property within the City.

-“Applicant” means any individual, firm, limited liability company, association, partnership, political subdivision, government agency, municipality, industry, public or private corporation, or any other entity whatsoever who applies to the City for the applicable permits to undertake any construction, demolition, or renovation project within the City of Norco.
+“Applicant” means any individual, firm, limited liability company, association, partnership, political subdivision, government agency, municipality, industry, public or private corporation, or any other entity whatsoever who applies to the City for the applicable permits to undertake any construction, demolition, or renovation project within the City.

-“Best management practices (BMP)” means a practice, method, approach, or combination of practices, based on research, field-testing, and expert review to be the most effective and practicable means of storing, handling, removing, and disposing of livestock manure.
+“Best management practices (BMP)” means the schedule of activities, prohibition of practices, maintenance procedures, and other management practices to prevent or reduce, to the maximum extent that is technologically and economically feasible, the discharge of pollutants in the storm drain system and/or most effective and practicable means of storing, handling, removing, and disposing of livestock manure.

 “Bin” shall mean those plastic or metal containers of two cubic yards to six cubic yards that have plastic lids on the top.
-Bins are used for weekly or more frequent collection of waste, green waste or designated recyclables by the City or its franchise agent.
+Bins are used for weekly or more frequent collection of garbage waste, organic waste, manure or designated recyclables by the City’s franchise agent.

 “Buy-back center” means a facility licensed and permitted by the Department of Conservation and/or local jurisdiction which pays a fee for the delivery and transfer of ownership to the facility of source-separated materials for the purpose of recycling or composting.